Saravanannus/capstone-1/cicd-express-app/README.md

 ![image](https://github.com/user-attachments/assets/cfa42cfd-e115-4649-bd40-b08577984c74)

-To execute the project described, I will outline the architecture and a sample application, along with the CI/CD pipeline structure.
-This will ensure the development-to-production process is automated and efficient, meeting the demands of the team's growth.

 ### **1. Application Overview**

-You can use a simple web application like a Node.js-based Express app for this purpose, as it is lightweight and easy to set up.
+We can use a simple web application like a Node.js-based Express app for this purpose, as it is lightweight and easy to set up.
 Here's the basic structure:

 **Application Architecture**:
 - **Backend**: Node.js with Express framework